Mergers and acquisitions Fintech France : how to turn M&A signals into pipeline

 What to say, and when, during a Fintech M&A window

 Timing and message are everything.
-Here’s how to structure your outreach across the three phases of a typical French Fintech acquisition.
+Here’s how to structure outreach across the three phases of a typical French Fintech acquisition.

-Phase 1, Announcement (weeks 0–4)
+Phase 1, Announcement (weeks 0 to 4)

 The deal is public.
 Everyone is watching.
 Don’t pitch, educate.

-Your goal is to be the vendor who demonstrates they understand the complexity of the situation, not the one who immediately tries to sell.
+The goal is to be the vendor who demonstrates they understand the complexity of the situation, not the one who immediately tries to sell.

 A simple LinkedIn connection message to the incoming CTO or Head of Ops at the acquired company: